-How to create automatic workflow?
+6.1.1 How to create an automated workflow?

 Weblate can handle all the translation things semi-automatically for you.
-If you will give it push access to your repository, the translations can live without interaction unless some merge conflict occurs.
+If you give it push access to your repository, the translations can happen without interaction unless some merge conflict occurs.

 - 1. Set up your git repository to tell Weblate whenever there is any change, see Notification hooks for information how to do it. - 2.
 Set push URL at your Component configuration in Weblate, this will allow Weblate to push changes to your repository. - 3.
 Enable push on commit on your Project configuration in Weblate, this will make Weblate push changes to your repository whenever they are committed at Weblate. - 4.
-Optionally setup cron job for commit_pending.
+Optionally set up a cron job for commit_pending.